south-bend-code-works/intro-to-web-dev/lessons/module1/pp-quidditch.md

 #### Try it out

 Once you've made your changes, refresh your browser and click on _new game_.
-This should set the score to 0 and unhide our quaffle image on the page, though nothing will move yet.
+This should set the score to 0 and our quaffle image should display on the page, though nothing will move yet.

 Hints:
   * You can see what code your browser is running by using the Developer Tools in Chrome to inspect the code.